raspberrypi/documentation/usage/minecraft/README.md

 # Minecraft Pi

 Minecraft is a popular sandbox open world-building game.
-A free version of Minecraft is available for the Raspberry Pi; it is the only edition of the game with a programming interface.
-This means you can write commands and scripts in Python code to build things in the game, automatically as well as manually.
+A free version of Minecraft is available for the Raspberry Pi; it also comes with a programming interface.
+This means you can write commands and scripts in Python code to build things in the game automatically.
+It's a great way to learn Python!

 ![Minecraft Pi banner](images/minecraft-pi-banner.png)